sebas77/Svelto.ECS/README.md

 The folders Svelto.ECS, Svelto.Tasks and Svelto.Common, where present, are submodules pointing to the relavite repositories.
 If you find them empty, you need to update them through the submodule command.
 Check some instructions here: https://github.com/sebas77/Svelto.ECS.Vanilla.Example/wiki**

-**Note: don't beat yourself if you find Svelto.ECS hard to use at first.
+**Note: don't beat yourself up if you find Svelto.ECS hard to use at first.
 The framework is very light in features, but it forces the use of a new coding paradigm and shifting code paradigm is hard!
 I will try to clarify all the concepts writing more and more articles**

 ## Svelto Framework is used to develop the following products: